KubriksCodeTN/DPS/README.md

 the output can be copied into desmos to visualize the path

-a new test file named "xyz_points.txt", where xyz is the number of desired points, can be create under the folder "test" by running python3 gen_points.py xyx
+a new test file called "xyz_points.txt", where xyz is the number of desired points, can be create under the folder "test" by running python3 gen_points.py xyx